patrikduch/backend-test/README.md

 Redis should be running on the specified port.
 This is the default port for Redis.
 Similar to PostgreSQL, the port can be changed if needed by editing the Redis configuration settings.

 ## 2. Implement a simple server to serve a SQL query
 As the core of the task, we would like you to write a SQL query that would operate on PostgreSQL database table you have created in the previous step.
 ```
 Write a SQL query that will return the numbers of new user registrations per month for the past year to date except current month (e.i. in date range [(now - 12 months), beginning of current month)).
 Don't forget to include months with no registrations.
 ```

+**Important** "Patrik Duch": "Prepared PL/PGSQL function that is execute from Django REST backend."

 ## 3. Implement the HTTP Server
 Using a language and/or a framework of your choice, create an HTTP endpoint that will serve results of the query from the previous step as JSON output.
 ## 4. Add caching